c8r/blog/posts/introducing-kit.md

 ## Components Over Configuration

-Some React development tooling requires the overhead of learning custom APIs, configurations, and library-specific code.
+Some React development tools require the overhead of learning custom APIs, configurations, and library-specific code.
 With Kit, we've tried to follow our philosophy of **Components Over Configration**.
 Instead of increasing the surface area of your project with library-specific APIs, we've tried to keep it simple by using an API most React developers will already be familiar with: components and props.